israman30/Swift-Playground/README.md

 ```
 ## Class vs Struct

-> Classes and structures are general-purpose, flexible constructs that become the building blocks of your program’s code.
+> Classes and Structures are general-purpose, flexible constructs that become the building blocks of your program’s code.
 You define properties and methods to add functionality to your classes and structures by using exactly the same syntax as for constants, variables, and functions.

 [class & struct documentation](https://developer.apple.com/library/content/documentation/Swift/Conceptual/Swift_Programming_Language/ClassesAndStructures.html)